The Financial Benefits of Hybrid and Electric Vehicles

 - Federal Tax Credits:

-The U.S. government offers federal tax credits for the purchase of qualifying plug-in hybrid and electric vehicles.
+The U.S. government offers federal tax credits for the purchase of qualifying plug‑in hybrid vehicles and electric vehicles.
 These tax credits can amount to several thousand dollars depending on the vehicle's battery capacity, helping offset the upfront cost and providing direct financial benefits to EV buyers.

 - State and Local Incentives: